wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 https://www.yachaytech.edu.ec/en/about/history-of-the-campus/

 ## Popular attractions near Yachay Tech
-- Yachay Botanical Garden in Urcuquí
+- Yachay Botanical Garden and Archeological Musem in Urcuquí
 - Yahuarcocha lake in Ibarra (busses go 15 minutes from Ibarra 0.35 USD)
 - Mirador San Miguel Arcangel in Ibarra
 - Museo del Cuartel in the centre of Ibarra